Kai309/Kaushik-Naidu.github.io/README.md

 - Integrated these particles with sand/cement to produce construction bricks and tiles with high-stress resistance.
   [View Certificate](https://github.com/Kai309/Kaushik-Naidu.github.io/raw/main/1633780182072.jpeg)

 **Trinity Guildhall London, UK**
 ***Electronic Keyboard***
 - Completed five grades in electronic keyboard performance.
 [View Certificate](https://github.com/Kai309/Kaushik-Naidu.github.io/blob/main/trinity%205.jpeg)
----

-Feel free to reach out if you have any questions or would like to connect!